 - Buy one for you, get one for your valentine

 - This year’s valentine’s offer ends at midnight

 - Your love would prefer this gift for valentine

 - Customized gifts to make your valentine’s day remarkable

-Now it’s Your Turn to Take the Best Attention Grabbing Subject Lines
+Now It’s Your Turn to Take the Best Catchy Subject Lines

-The effort that you put in writing emails can end with a wrong subject line.
+Your effort in writing emails can end with the wrong subject line.
 Make sure to spend some more time crafting subject lines that will ignite some interest in your audience.

 Keep it simple, personalize it or make it valuable for your recipients.
 In addition, remain professional where needed and put in some fun where necessary.

 The above examples give an idea of where to start when writing different emails.